Empower Oakland Voter Guide

 Nancy Sidebotham Tax Preparer Read it Not interviewed

-Oakland City Council District 1
+Member of City Council, District 1

 Vote for Zac Unger